Build a Dementia-Capable Workforce

 Michigan State Advocacy Day

-The Alzheimer's Association, Michigan Chapters will be hosting Alzheimer's Advocacy Day in Lansing on Tuesday May 7, 2019.
+The Alzheimer's Association will be hosting our Michigan Advocacy Day in Lansing on Tuesday April 28, 2020.
 Join us and speak with your state senator and state representative about the needs of those living with Alzheimer's disease or a related dementia and their families.
-Advocacy Day will begin with check-in at 9:30 AM in the Mackinac Room of the Anderson House Office Building.
-The day will conclude following you legislative meetings, no later than 4:00 PM.
+Advocacy Day will begin with check-in at 9:00 AM at the Radisson Hotel in downtown Lansing.
+The day will conclude no later than 3:00 PM.
 Lunch will be provided.
 There is no cost to attend, however, registration is required.
-The registration deadline is April 26, 2019.
-This is your opportunity to tell your story of your family's journey with Alzheimer's or a related dementia to your state senator and state representative--and to ask them to support key legislation.
+This is your opportunity to tell your story of your family's journey with Alzheimer's or a related dementia to your state legislators--and to ask them to support key legislation.
 Your story is all you need to make a difference in the fight against Alzheimer's!
-Register here: http://act.alz.org/site/Survey?ACTION_REQUIRED=URI_ACTION_USER_REQUESTS&SURVEY_ID=55145 For questions or more information please contact Matt Phelan at [email protected]
+For questions or more information please contact Matt Phelan at [email protected]

 Sign Up to Learn More About Advocacy Opportunities in Michigan